Head-To-Toe/headToToe-be/README.md

 <hr>

 #### POST `/medical_professionals` </br>
+The POST medical professionals endpoint accepts 11-12 possible parameters.
+The public endpoint is limited to 6 POST requests a minute.
 A successful create request will return 201 Created </br> A request missing required params will return 422 Unprocessable Entity </br> A request missing an api key will return 401 Unauthorized </br>